GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 5 yards

 **Effect**: You open or close a portal (a door, window, container, etc) of a non-magical nature.
 You may lock/unlock any number of non-magical locks attached to the portal.
-A barre (or other lock which can run the entiry of one of the portal's dimensions) cannot be affected by this spell.
+A barre (or other lock which can run the entirety of one of the portal's dimensions) cannot be affected by this spell.

 **At Higher Tiers**: If cast as second tier or beyond, you may lock/unlock any number of barres to the door.
 The spell can undo a magical lock of a spell whose tier is half or less of this spell's.
 Each tier beyond 1st also doubles the range of the spell.